derat/yambs/README.md

 `yambs` is a command-line program for seeding edits to the [MusicBrainz] music database.

-It's useful if you're trying to add a bunch of standalone recordings: given a [CSV] or [TSV] file describing recordings, `yambs` can open the [Add Standalone Recording] page for each with various fields pre-filled.
+It can simplify adding multiple standalone recordings: given a [CSV] or [TSV] file describing recordings, `yambs` can open the [Add Standalone Recording] page for each with various fields pre-filled.

 `yambs` can also read `key=value` lines from text files to seed the [Add Release] page, and it can use [Bandcamp] album pages to seed releases too.

-There's also a small [yambsd executable] that serves a web page for generating seeded edits.
+There's a web frontend at [yambs.erat.org](https://yambs.erat.org).

 [MusicBrainz]: https://musicbrainz.org/
 [CSV]: https://en.wikipedia.org/wiki/Comma-separated_values